Scottish Place Names

 - Whitfield Town (Whitfield in Dundee City) also in England.
 Since Whitfield is an English family name, the chances of a Scottish connection with the Kingston neighbourhood are greatly reduced.

 Scottish place names are found all over the island nation of Jamaica.
 Obvious Scottish examples outside Greater Kingston include Aberdeen, Clydesdale, Culloden (two places), Duncans, Dundee, Elgin Town (two places), Farquhars Beach, Glasgow, Grants Town, Inverness, Kilmarnoch (spelt that way), Perth Town, Stewart Town and Tweedside, to mention but a few.
-Two other Jamaican cities, Montego Bay and Spanish Town, also have several neighbourhoods with Scottish names, for example Dunbar Pen and Glendevon in Montego Bay and Ellerslie in Spanish Town.
+Two other Jamaican cities, Montego Bay and Spanish Town, also have several neighbourhoods with Scottish names, for example Dunbar Pen, Glendevon and Pitfour in Montego Bay and Ellerslie in Spanish Town, while the parish of St Andrew, in which many of Kingston's neighbourhoods and suburbs are located, was named for the patron saint of Scotland.
 Of course, names of English origin are dominant throughout the island.
-There is also a good sprinkling of Irish, Welsh and Cornish place names, but not nearly as many as those of Scottish origin.
+However, there is also a good sprinkling of Irish, Welsh and Cornish place names, but not nearly as many as those of Scottish origin.

 Acknowledgments: